eanderson-ei/mi2-dashboard/README.md

 * **processed**/

-  * includes all 'tidy' datasets from the BVA and MI2-wide tracker.
-Committed to GitHub so that raw versions can be used as input for web-based dashboard as interim solution.
-Eventually, up-to-date data will need to be piped in from ERP and MI2-wide tracker.
+  * includes all normalized datasets from the BVA and MI2-wide tracker.
+Committed to GitHub so that raw versions can be used as input for web-based dashboard as interim solution (may not need to though).
+Eventually, up-to-date data will need to be piped in from ERP and MI2-wide tracker or MI2 Database.

 * **raw/**